 The choice district must review all submitted applications

-The Confirmation of Enrollment spreadsheets must be submitted to every resident district by December 5.
+The Confirmation of Enrollment spreadsheets must be submitted to resident districts by December 5.

-The resident district will confirm whether or not each student was counted in the 2014 October ASSA and whether or not the student continues to be enrolled in the district.
+The resident district will confirm whether or not the listed student was counted in the 2014 October ASSA and whether or not the student continues to be enrolled in the district.
 This confirms Tier 1 eligibility.

 NOTE: If a student moved during the year but attended the public school of both the old and new resident districts, both districts must be contacted to confirm enrollment during the respective time periods.
 These students are also considered Tier 1.